 Early Notables of the McKavanagh family (pre 1700)

-, also known as Kit Cavanagh and Mother Ross was a...
-Another 26 words (2 lines of text) are included under the topic Early McKavanagh Notables in all our PDF Extended History products and printed products wherever possible.
+Another 141 words (10 lines of text) are included under the topic Early McKavanagh Notables in all our PDF Extended History products and printed products wherever possible.

 McKavanagh Settlers in United States in the 20th Century

 - Henry McKavanagh, aged 19, who landed in America from Portadown, Ireland, in 1909

 - Patrick McKavanagh, aged 29, who landed in America from Ballydonaphy, Ireland, in 1912

 - Daniel McKavanagh, aged 21, who immigrated to America from Bullyvana, Ireland, in 1913

 - Mark McKavanagh, aged 30, who settled in America from Lurgan, Ireland, in 1915

 - Sarah McKavanagh, aged 27, who immigrated to the United States from Lurgan, Ireland, in 1915